Dilberjin Tepe

-Dilberjin Tepe, also Dilberjin or Delbarjin, is the modern name for the remains of an ancient town in modern (northern) Afghanistan.
+Dilberjin Tepe, also Dilberjin or Delbarjin (Persian: دلبَرجین), is the modern name for the remains of an ancient town in modern (northern) Afghanistan.
 The town was perhaps founded in the time of the Achaemenid Empire.
 Under the Kushan Empire it became a major local centre.
 After the Kushano-Sassanids the town was abandoned.

 Archaeological remains

 The town proper was about 390 × 390 m in size.
 Dilbarjin had a city wall built under the Kushan rule.
 In the middle of the town there was a round citadel, built at about the same time.
 In the north-east corner of the town was excavated a temple complex.
 Here were found many wall paintings, some in a purely Hellenistic style.
 Originally the temple was perhaps dedicated to the Dioscuri, of which a mural in Hellenistic style has been recovered.
-A long inscription in the Kushan language was also discovered, dated to the early great Kushans, around the period of Kanishka I, on paleographic grounds, as it seems slightly younger than the inscription of Surkh Kotal.
+A long inscription in the kushan language was also discovered, dated to the early great Kushans, around the period of Kanishka I, on paleographic grounds, as it seems slightly younger than the inscription of Surkh Kotal.
 Outside the city walls there were still substantial buildings.
 Finds include inscriptions in Bactrian, most of them too destroyed to provide any historical information.
 There were fragments of sculpture and many coins.